Iakob Nikoladze: Biography

 By birth, he was a member of an old Georgian noble (aznauri) family of Nikoladze.
+He died in 1951.

 The Georgian National Museum, Iakob Nikoladze House Museum is dedicated to his works and was established after his death in his home-studio in his native town of Kutaisi.
 The museum houses sculptures, sketches, photo and documentary materials.
 He also designed the national symbols of the Democratic Republic of Georgia.